Documentation

 • Runs entirely in your browser.
 Nothing sent anywhere.

-Preview only.
-The mappings below are hand-written rules so you can feel the UX before the LLM-backed version ships.
-Real responses will be more nuanced — the LLM reads your description, asks clarifying questions when ambiguous, and surfaces trade-offs the rule-based version flattens.
-Join the waitlist and you'll get an email when the real assistant goes live.
+Local preview.
+The mappings below are hand-written rules so you can try the workflow without a provider key.
+Provider-backed responses are more nuanced — the assistant reads your description, asks clarifying questions when ambiguous, and surfaces trade-offs the rule-based version flattens.
+Add your AI key or compare managed AI plans.

 Describe your app